Your Guide to Industrial Heat Pump Installation

 - Front end design is imperative for sizing and payback, all loads should be considered.

-How CoolPlanet can assist you with heat pumps
+How CoolPlanet can assist you with industrial heat pumps

 CoolPlanet’s industrial heat pumps can use renewable energy from the air, water or ground but also waste energy from buildings and processes to provide you with heating and cooling.
-They are cheaper to run than gas boilers, produce less carbon emissions and can even provide you with free hot water.
+They are cheaper to run than gas boilers, produce less emissions (meaning better carbon management) and can even provide you with free hot water.